 Caravans use water hogs for fresh water & I’m sure that you have seen them being wheeled around sites.
 This is because caravans do not have any holding tanks, except obviously the toilet cassette tank, so the hogs are used for fresh water in & waste water out.

-The fresh water hog is connected to the caravan via a hose & it is the caravans own water pump that draws the water to the taps.
+The fresh water hog is connected to the caravan via a hose & it is the caravans own water pump that draws the water from the water hog & up to the taps.

 You do have to think that these water hogs like the Aqua Roll are pretty big & bulky things to stow away.